19bufordcarl/CarlRPG/TTRPGs/The CDBTTRPG/Character Creation/Walkthrough.md

 	- [ ] [Health Points](../Player%20Character%20Components/Derived%20Statistics/Health%20Points.md) = 10 + [Constitution](../Player%20Character%20Components/Chosen%20Statistics/Constitution.md)
 	- [ ] [Level](../Player%20Character%20Components/Derived%20Statistics/Level.md) = 1
 	- [ ] [Scars](../Player%20Character%20Components/Derived%20Statistics/Scars.md) = 0
-- [ ] Choose to learn spells equal to your [Intelligence](../Player%20Character%20Components/Chosen%20Statistics/Intelligence.md)
-- [ ] Create a name for your character and choose some character traits
+- [ ] Create a name for your character and choose some appearance traits
 	- [ ] Feel free to use random tables or other tools for this
 - [ ] Choose any [Background(s)](../Player%20Character%20Components/Backgrounds.md) your character had.
 	- [ ] Usually just choose 1, in some campaigns 2 might be appropriate.